All posts by eshrader

 EMPLOYEE DRESS & PERSONAL PRESENTATION

-It is the policy of HEC that each employee’s dress, grooming, and personal hygiene be appropriate to the work situation and adheres to basic requirements for professionalism, safety, and comfort.
-It is equally important that our employees are role models for our students.
-One of the skills we teach our students is acceptable presentation for daily living.
-Therefore, it is imperative that staff abide by the following standards.
+It is the policy of HEC that each employee’s dress, grooming, and personal hygiene be appropriate to the work situation and adhere to basic requirements for professionalism, safety, and comfort.
+It is equally important that our employees serve as positive role models for our students.
+One of the skills we teach our students is appropriate personal presentation for daily living; therefore, it is imperative that staff adhere to the standards outlined below.

-This policy is non-inclusive and there may be additional standards at a work site based on the specific needs of that site.
-In addition, the employee’s position may inform their dress code.
+This policy is non-inclusive.
+Additional standards may apply at a specific work site based on the needs of that site, student population, or safety considerations.
+An employee’s position and job responsibilities may also inform applicable dress and presentation expectations.

-Failure to comply with this policy will lead to disciplinary action, up to and including termination.
-The supervisor may ask the employee to adjust their personal presentation or change their clothes in order to remain on shift.
+Failure to comply with this policy may result in corrective or disciplinary action, up to and including termination, consistent with HEC’s Personnel Policy Manual.
+A supervisor may require an employee to adjust their personal presentation or change clothing in order to remain on shift.

-Grooming styles, clothing, and accessories that are dictated by religion, ethnicity, or disability will not be restricted as long as they can be reasonably accommodated, do not cause undue hardship for the organization, and do not pose a safety risk.
+Grooming styles, clothing, and accessories that are dictated by religion, ethnicity, disability, or other protected characteristics will not be restricted, provided they can be reasonably accommodated, do not pose a direct safety risk, and do not create undue hardship for the organization.

 • Body and hair (including facial hair) must be clean and groomed.

-• Staff must be free of body odor.
+• Staff must be free of body odor and maintain good oral hygiene.

-• Clothing should fit well.
-Clothing that is too tight or too loose is not acceptable.
+• Clothing must fit appropriately.
+Clothing that is excessively tight or excessively loose is not permitted.

 • Long, baggy shorts are not allowed.

-• Pants may not be worn below the waist or the hipline.
+• Pants may not be worn below the waist or hipline.

-• Sweatpants (cotton jersey material with drawstring or elastic waist) or pajama-style flannel pants may not be worn.
+• Sweatpants (cotton jersey material with drawstring or elastic waist) and pajama-style flannel pants may not be worn.

-• Leggings (or other spandex or lycra type garments) may not be worn as pants.
+• Leggings or other spandex/lycra garments may not be worn as pants.
 Yoga pants may not be worn.

-• Clothing should be modest.
-Clothing should cover the body neck to mid-thigh minimally, and all shirts must have sleeves.
-Necklines must be modest – no plunging necklines or cleavage shown.
+• Clothing must be modest and provide adequate coverage from neck to mid-thigh at a minimum.
+All shirts must have sleeves.
+Necklines must be modest; plunging necklines or visible cleavage are not permitted.

-• Clothing must be long enough to cover body during exercise, including activities with students or restraints.
+• Clothing must appropriately cover the body during physical activity, including exercise, student interaction, or restraints.

-• Slogans or designs on clothing must conform to HEC standards and cannot be inconsistent with our mission (i.e. nothing with offensive or inappropriate drawings and sayings, or that depicts or suggests sex, violence, gang, discrimination, tobacco, alcohol or drug related products, etc.)
+• Slogans or designs on clothing must conform to HEC standards and must not conflict with HEC’s mission.
+Clothing may not display offensive or inappropriate language or imagery, or content depicting or suggesting sex, violence, gangs, discrimination, tobacco, alcohol, or drugs.

-• Staff must wear foot protection that is appropriate to the position.
-Footwear must cover the entire foot, including the toes and heal and must have a solid sole for protection and safety.
-Sandals, flip-flops, clogs, crocs, five-finger shoes, ballet-type shoes, high-heeled shoes, work boots, etc. are not allowed.
+• Footwear must be appropriate to the position and provide adequate protection and safety.
+Shoes must cover the entire foot, including toes and heel, and have a solid sole.
+Sandals, flip-flops, clogs, crocs, five-finger shoes, ballet-style shoes, high-heeled shoes, and similar footwear are not permitted.
+Work boots are not permitted unless required by specific role.

 • Earrings must be limited to studs only.